dockerizedrupal/apache-2.2-for-docker/README.md

 # docker-apache-2.2

-A Docker image for [Apache HTTP Server](http://httpd.apache.org/) version 2.2 that is used in the [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A Docker image for [Apache HTTP Server](http://httpd.apache.org/) version 2.2.

+This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container